 Video Podcast: Types of Field Hydrology Studies

-This 63-minute presentation explains the theoretical foundation for field work in terms of the different types of field hydrology studies.
-Even though this is a field methods course, it is critcally important that all easurements get made with a clear understanding of what conclusions can be drawn in light of the experimental design- all too often data is collected that is useless.
+This 63-minute presentation explains the theoretical foundation for hydrological field work in terms of the different types of field hydrology studies.
+Even though this is a field methods course, it is critically important that all measurements get made with a clear understanding of what conclusions can be drawn in light of the experimental design- all too often data is collected that is useless.

 - 640 x 480 (480p) format that balances speed and quality.
 (621 MB file)